ilhom-mailto/email-assets/README.md

-# email-assets
+# Email Assets

-Hosting for static assets (images, icons) used in HTML email development.
+This repository is used for hosting static images, banners, and icons for custom HTML email templates and MJML projects.

+**Folder Structure:**
+Images are organized by individual projects and campaigns for structured access.